Appeal a secondary school decision

 If you have been refused a place at a higher preference secondary school, you can make an appeal to an Independent Appeal Panel.

 Appeals are heard by unpaid, trained, volunteers.
-Your appeal will take place as soon as possible depending on the availability of the Appeal Panel members.
+Your appeal will take place as soon as possible depending on the number of appeals and availability of the Appeal Panel members.
 The Appeals Team is unable to offer a choice of hearing date.

 Your appeal will be heard remotely by video conference.